jxnl/blog/docs/writing/posts/learning.md

 <!-- more -->

-??? note "Thanks to:"
+??? note "Thanks to the following people for reading drafts of this post and providing feedback:"

-    I Just wanted to thank a few readers for early feedback and edits:
+    Just wanted to thank a few readers for early feedback and edits:

     1. https://twitter.com/leifer_ethan
     2. https://twitter.com/_klyap_